NOTE: As you register to use the following online services here are some hints for how to set up your account:

 SEE NOTICE BELOW for changes coming to users of this service.

-If you are reading ebooks or listening to audiobooks on an older device or a Fire tablet, or require the use of a screen reader, use the classic OverDrive app to enjoy this digital collection.
+If you are reading ebooks and magazines or listening to audiobooks on an older device or a Fire tablet, or require the use of a screen reader, use the classic OverDrive app to enjoy this digital collection.
 If using a computer, you may also choose to discover titles using our library catalog or our digital collection website.

 Getting Started & FAQs for OverDrive